douglashill/douglashill.github.io/Content/-front-page.md

 title: Douglas Hill
 %%%

 I make software to help people learn and achieve more.
-I’m the iOS team lead at [Nutrient](https://www.nutrient.io/) (previously known as PSPDFKit) and an organiser of [NSLondon](https://nslondon.com/).
+I work at [Nutrient](https://www.nutrient.io/) (previously known as PSPDFKit) and was a long-time organiser of [NSLondon](https://nslondon.com/).

 I’ve worked fully remotely since 2015 and [spent time as a digital nomad](https://pspdfkit.com/blog/2017/remote-work/), but these days [I don’t fly](four-years-without-flying/) and spend most of my time near London or Innsbruck.
 When I’m not doing computers, you’ll find me ice skating, wakeboarding, kitesurfing, skiing or snowboarding.